đź“…January 23, 2026

 FAQ

 Use nutrition labels when available, weigh ingredients beforehand, or consult apps with verified database entries (e.g., USDA FoodData Central).
 When uncertain, estimate conservatively and confirm with post-meal glucose checks at 60 and 120 minutes.
-Avoid relying solely on memory or “standard serving” guesses.
+Avoid relying solely on memory or "standard serving" guesses.
+With gastroparesis, the glucose rise may come 3-4 hours after eating instead of the usual 1-2 hours.

 Three key factors converge: (1) age-related decline in counter-regulatory hormones, (2) autonomic neuropathy masking hypoglycemia symptoms, and (3) holiday-specific variables—irregular schedules, alcohol use, and emotional distraction—that delay recognition of low glucose.
 These amplify the chance of severe events by up to 3× during December–January (Diabetes Care, 2022).

 Yes—indirectly.
-While neuropathy doesn’t change insulin pharmacokinetics, it does alter gastric motility and circulation, leading to erratic glucose absorption.
+While neuropathy doesn't change insulin pharmacokinetics, it does alter gastric motility and circulation, leading to erratic glucose absorption.
 This creates mismatched timing between insulin action and glucose availability—increasing risk of both hyper- and hypoglycemia.
+Your loved one might show normal glucose at dinner but crash hours later.

 Only with extreme caution—and never on an empty stomach.
 Alcohol inhibits gluconeogenesis and can blunt hypoglycemia awareness further.
 Limit to one standard drink (e.g., 5 oz wine), serve with protein/fat, and check glucose before bed.
 Avoid sugary cocktails entirely.
+If they have hypoglycemia unawareness, it's safest to skip alcohol completely.

 Opt for small portions of low-fat, low-fiber desserts (e.g., plain cheesecake vs. fruit crisp).
 Administer rapid-acting insulin after tasting—not before—and recheck glucose 2 and 4 hours later.
 Never skip the bedtime check—even if they seem fine.
+Keep glucose tablets nearby in case of delayed lows overnight.

 Medical Disclaimer: This article is for informational purposes only and should not be considered medical advice.
 Always consult with a qualified healthcare professional before making any changes to your health routine or treatment plan.